+Kieran Gleeson Chairperson

-Kieran Gleeson Qualifications Chairperson Fellow of the Institute of Public Accountants; Associate Fellow of the Australian College of Health Service Executives Experience Kieran has been a successful senior manager in complex organisations in the public sector, at both Commonwealth and State level; in the private sector and internationally.
-In the senior management position, he has embraced the role of leader and change manager.
+Qualifications Fellow of the Institute of Public Accountants; Associate Fellow of the sector, at both Commonwealth and State level; in the private sector and internationally.
 Kieran has extensive experience in the implementation of Government strategic goals in a practical, results driven manner.
-He has successfully led large organisations during periods of significant restructuring.
 This is evidenced through his career as CEO in the NSW Health system, as the Chief Operating Officer in the Defence Support Group, as a First Assistant Secretary in Climate Change and as the National Director of Corporate Services for Calvary Health Care.
+Kieran has also led large Australian Aid

+Australian College of Health Service Executives

+Experience Kieran has been a senior manager in complex organisations in the public

-Kieran has also led large Australian Aid Funded Projects in Papua New Guinea and Fiji.
-He has a demonstrated capacity for mentoring and coaching senior managers, both at a domestic and international level.
-Kate Barnett Qualifications Deputy Chairperson BA LLB (Hons), Dip.Mod.Lang (Chinese) Melb, GradDipCommM UTS Experience Over the past 20 years Kate has worked in various roles building enduring and effective programs and teams that contribute significant results in philanthropy, sponsorship, engagement and advocacy.
-She was the National Executive Director of the Australia China Business Council from 2005-2009 a role which included influencing and informing the national debate on Australia-China relations, and building a strong, and mutually beneficial bilateral relationships.
-She then worked with the University of Melbourne in various roles leading philanthropic engagement including major gifts fundraising, bequests and donor stewardship events.
-Kate served as the Chief Executive, of St Vincent's Institute (SVI) Foundation at SVI of Medical Research in Melbourne and is currently the Director of Community Relations at Melbourne Grammar School.
+Funded Projects in PNG and Fiji.

+Kate Barnett Deputy Chairperson

+Qualifications BA LLB (Hons), Dip.Mod.Lang (Chinese), GradDipComm engagement and advocacy.
+She was the National Executive Director of the Australia China Business Council from 2005-2009 a role which included influencing and informing the national debate on Australia-China relations and building a strong and mutually beneficial bilateral relationship.
+Kate worked with the University of Melbourne leading philanthropic, and served as the Chief Executive, of St Vincent's Institute (SVI) Foundation at SVI of Medical Research in Melbourne.
+Kate is currently the Director of Community

+Experience Over more than 20 years, Kate has worked in philanthropy, sponsorship,

+Relations at Melbourne Grammar School.

+Anthony Abraham Qualifications

+Chairperson of the Audit, Finance and Risk Committee

+BEc, LLB

+Experience An

-Anthony Abraham Qualifications Experience Chairperson of the Audit, Finance and Risk Committee BEc, LLB Anthony has a background in funds management, corporate finance, tax, accounting, and finance.
-Anthony currently works as an investment manager for a private equity firm as well as providing consulting services and acting as a non-executive director on a number of boards.
+Anthony has a background in funds management, corporate finance, tax, accounting, and finance.
+Anthony currently works as an investment manager for a private equity firm as well as providing consulting services and acting as a non-executive director on several boards.
 Anthony has been involved in boards and finance committees for parish and schools in the past.

+Grahame Petersen Qualifications Experience Member of the Audit, Finance and Risk Committee

+BAF Fin FAICD

-Grahame Petersen Qualifications Member of the Audit, Finance and Risk Committee BA F Fin FAICD Experience Grahame worked for 35 years in the financial services industry, with executive experience in banking, strategy, risk management, investment, technology and cultural change.
+Grahame worked for 35 years in the financial services industry, with executive experience in banking, strategy, risk management, investment, technology and cultural change.
 He has been a director of a variety of financial services companies since 1999 and was a director of a substantial foundation focused on education and financial literacy from 2008 - 2015.
 Grahame retired from executive life in 2015 and is now a non-executive director of not-for-profit and financial service entities.

-John Collins Qualifications Member of the Audit, Finance and Risk Committee B Com (Hons), CA, CFP Experience Throughout a 25-year financial service career, John worked for Arthur Andersen (Ernest & Young), Macquarie Bank and Deutsche Bank.
-Through these roles John has developed a unique skillset that enables him to deliver innovative and commercial solutions to the complex issues faced by Australia's largest corporates and wealthiest private families.
+John Collins Qualifications Experience Member of the Audit, Finance and Risk Committee

+B Com (Hons), CA, CFP

+Throughout a 25-year financial service career, John worked for Arthur Andersen (Ernest & Young), Macquarie Bank and Deutsche Bank.
+John has developed a unique skillset that enables him to deliver innovative and commercial solutions to the complex issues faced by Australia's largest corporates and wealthiest private families.
 In 2010, John founded Black Pearl Private Clients, a boutique advisory firm that structures merger, acquisition, and value realisation solutions for private business owners, together with succession planning and estate planning strategies.

-Hilary Johnston-Croke Qualifications Director B. Sc (Hons), PGCE Education, M.Ed, Grad Dip (Theology), GAICD Experience Hilary has an extensive background in education and business.
-A scientist by training, she is a highly respected and experienced educator.
-Hilary was Principal and CEO of one of Australia's leading independent schools, Kincoppal-Rose Bay, School of the Sacred
+Hilary Johnston-Croke Qualifications Director

+Qualification Experience B. Sc (Hons), PGCE Education, M.Ed, Grad Dip (Theology), GAICD